-NG/LP FUEL ADJUSTMENT
+NG/LP Fuel Adjustment

-CAUTION: Do not make any fuel adjustments on carburetor or governor until all pressure readings are in compliance with specifications.
-See fuel pressure charts on page 5.
+CAUTION Do not make any fuel adjustments on carburetor or governor until all pressure readings are in compliance with specifications.
+See fuel pressure charts (Tables 1, 2, and 3)

 Natural gas (NG): Due to variations in NG fuel characteristics and Btu levels throughout the country, it may be necessary to readjust the carburetor fuel mixture once the engine has been installed and serviced.